-Welcome to the Harris Garrard Academy admissions information page.
-Our Open Days and Open Evening for prospective parents, carers and students are on 3rd, 5th, 12th and 19th October 2017.
-We look forward to welcoming you and showing you how our school is changing.
+Welcome to the Harris Garrard Academy admissions information page, where you can find out more information about how to apply for a place at our school.
 Our full admissions policy, with details of our admissions criteria, can be downloaded from the bottom of the page.

 Academy admissions contact details